 Our design team consists of four graphic designers that spend most of their days creating designs specific for digital signs.
 Collectively, they have about 40 years of experience and have spent lots of time in various design applications, developing a great taste and opinion of what looks best.
 Hands down, our team prefers Impact, Cooper and Verdana-Bold fonts.
-These fonts create distinguishing designs, good separation between lettering so your message is easy to read and follow the consistency associated with digital signage best practices.
+These fonts create distinguishing designs, have good separation between lettering so your message is easy to read, and follow the consistency associated with digital signage best practices.

 With bigger, bolder text always comes the question of how much information or text to include on your content designs.
 We find that no more than 3 lines of text/slide with no more than 6 words/slide tend to be a best practice.
 Big and bold text as opposed to small, thin, hard-to-read text wins the day around any piece of quality content.